Structures with not too fast unlabelled growth: Counting structures with not too fast unlabelled growth

 We know the following from~\cite{bodor2024classification}.

 \begin{theorem} For all $n,m\in \omega$ there exist finitely many groups $G\in \gone_n$ with $w(G)\leq m$ up to isomorphism. \end{theorem}

-Our plan in this section to show an analogous statement for the class the whole class $\subex$, and thereby show that every structure in $\subex$ has finitely many closed supergroups.
+Our plan in this section is to show an analogous statement for the whole class $\subex$, and thereby show that every structure in $\subexs$ has finitely many closed supergroups.
 By using the following observation it is enough to check the finiteness ``up to isomorphism''.

 \begin{lemma} Let $G$ be a closed oligomorphic group.
 Then the following are equivalent. \begin{enumerate} \item $G$ has finitely many closed supergroups. \item $G$ has finitely many closed supergroups up to isomorphism. \end{enumerate} \end{lemma}